codetaylor/pyrotech-1.12/docs/zs/bloomery.md

 ```

 The lang key provided here will be used to construct the display name of the output bloom.
+If this parameter is omitted, the recipe will use the lang key of the input item.

+When more than one lang key is provided, separated by a semicolon `;`, the first lang key is resolved, then passed into the next lang key and so on.

+For example, if supplied with the parameter `tile.oreIron;item.pyrotech.slag.unique`, `tile.oreIron` will first be resolved to `Iron Ore` before being passed into `item.pyrotech.slag.unique`, resulting in `Iron Ore Slag`, which is then passed into `tile.pyrotech.bloom.unique.name` and ultimately resolved to `Iron Ore Slag Bloom`.

 **NOTE:** The '.name' suffix is added internally and should not be included here.